rhadamanthe/host-grabber-pp/docs/en/index.md

 ## Installation

 You can install it from [addons.mozilla.org](https://addons.mozilla.org/fr/firefox/addon/host-grabber-pp/).
+From the version 0.7, a side-panel shows up the first time.
+You can close it without worrying about it.
+By default, Firefox opens the side-panel of every newly-installed extension that has one.

 ## Known Problems